koliiis/superhero/README.md

 2. Set up environment variables:

-  - Copy .env.example to .env
+  - Copy .env.example(which I sent you) to .env

   - Configure database connection and other secrets